Updated: Aug 28

-The estate in a Primary Care Network (PCN’s) will play an integral role in delivering your clinical vision and achieving a successful and sustainable PCN.
+The estate in a Primary Care Network (PCN) will play an integral role in delivering your clinical vision and achieving a successful and sustainable PCN.
 Consultancy Director Sam McCumiskey, shares seven tips for PCN's to consider when embarking on estates planning work.

 Seven Tips for PCN’s Estates Planning

-1. The obvious first step– you need to know what assets (property and equipment) you have in your PCN.
-Review your property type, condition, functionality, tenure (ownership/lease arrangements), existing capacity, the building compliance and cost, etc. You need to look beyond your current premises to other local community, Health, Council, and Voluntary assets, e.g. pharmacy’s, libraries, leisure centres, community centres, etc.
+1. The (obvious) first step: You need to know what assets (property and equipment) you have in your PCN.
+Conduct a review of your property type, condition, functionality, tenure (ownership/lease arrangements), existing capacity, the building compliance and cost, etc. You will need to look beyond your current premises to other local community, Health, Council, and Voluntary assets, e.g. pharmacy’s, libraries, leisure centres, community centres, etc.

-4. Like any other transformational / ‘change’ project, it’s all about leadership, engagement and having sufficient resource to deliver the project.
+4. Leadership and collaboration: Like any other transformational ‘change’ project, it’s all about leadership, engagement and having sufficient resource to deliver the project.
 Collaboration and working in partnership with local key stakeholders and organisations is key.